Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 Can You Wear Black To Rehearsal Dinner As A Guest?

-If the host or bride & groom did not stipulate the dress code ahead of time and simply invite guests without any information about what sort of attire may be appropriate for the occasion, wearing black is totally fine.
+If the host or bride & groom did not stipulate the dress code ahead of time and invite guests without any information about what sort of attire may be appropriate for the occasion, wearing black is fine.

 What Happens At The Rehearsal Dinner?